Lanjelin/unraid/usb-autostart-encrypted/README.md

 ### The dead simple way
 Store the encryption key in plain-text in the go-file on your unraid drive.
+Autostart the array as long as the second USB drive is inserted, no suspicious files to be found on it.
 Add the following to `/boot/config/go`
 ```bash
 uuid=ED71-1D1D # <- replace with yours!